Karunabist/learning/README.md

 - [X] [cs-sop.org](https://cs-sop.org/)

 ## Submit application
-Submit application with sop,test score pdfs,transcript,resume
+Ready your all your documents sop,test score pdfs,transcript,resume

+- After submitting your application you will receive id to track your application status
+- Keep track of your applcication

 ## Mail For Recommendation